 After five years of sobriety, Stapp created an album that makes peace, offers solace, expresses frustrations, hope, wins, and losses in healthy, powerful ways.
 The album’s first single, “Purpose For Pain,” is appropriately about finding meaning in darkness, returned Stapp to the radio charts last summer.

 “Everyone goes through dark times and that pain is real.
 I think it helps to believe we’ll come to know the purpose for that pain, the lessons learned in enduring, and who that pain can help us become.”

-Scott Stapp’s fighting spirit is well documented – he fled his childhood home as a teen, supported himself, and formed a band that reached the heights of musical success.
-Creed burst into popular consciousness in 1997 with MY OWN PRISON, followed by HUMAN CLAY (1999), WEATHERED (2002), and FULL CIRCLE (2009).
-The band became a chart-topping phenomenon that sold over 50 million albums worldwide, broke airplay records, sold out arenas across Northern America, and earned a Grammy Award for smash hit, “With Arms Wide Open.”
+Scott Stapp’s fighting spirit is well documented.
+He endured childhood trauma, fled home as a teen, supported himself, formed a band.
+Against the odds, Creed burst into popular consciousness in 1997 with MY OWN PRISON and would dominate rock radio throughout the early 2000’s.
+Followed by the Diamond-certified HUMAN CLAY (1999), WEATHERED (2002) and FULL CIRCLE (2009), Creed sold over 50 million albums, broke airplay records, sold out arenas, and won a Grammy for “With Arms Wide Open.”

 As a solo artist, Stapp released PROOF OF LIFE (2013) and THE GREAT DIVIDE (2005).
 Rolling Stone wrote, Stapp is “a singer with an enormous emotional range and a composer of startling originality.”
 Yet, despite his success, the unresolved traumas of his past, depression, and addiction began to overshadow his gifts.
 Stapp’s health deteriorated and his personal and professional relationships were in jeopardy.

 After an excruciating public struggle and decline, an intervention from family, MusiCares, and other artists led him to the resources needed to overcome, now five years and counting.
 But the journey was never easy.